Rich in heritage

 The Omega Dubai Desert Classic was born in 1989 when the European Tour visited the Middle East for the first time.

-Promoted and organized by Golf in Dubai, the tournament is fondly referred to as the ‘Major of the Middle East,’ because of its longevity and a world-class field that it attracts every year.
+Promoted and organized by Golf in Dubai Falcon and Associates, the tournament is fondly referred to as the ‘Major of the Middle East,’ because of its longevity and a world-class field that it attracts every year.

 Averaging 299 Strength of Field points in the Official World Golf Rankings over the last three years, the Omega Dubai Desert Classic is one of top regular season events on the Race to Dubai.